MagShadowLight/Monumenta-Gaming-Modpack/plannedstuff.md

 - separate the mod list into two different branch
 - make a zip version for the modpack in github
 - change the description to reflect the change
+- make a discord based on all the project that I made